 Across all policy areas, the Institute highly values First Nations perspectives and is very interested in the impact of public policies on First Nations Australians.
-The Institute therefore particularly welcomes applications from First Nations researchers.
+The Institute strongly encourages applications from First Nations researchers.

-The Institute is interested in supporting early career researchers (ECRs) seeking to make an impact on public policy, including in key leadership roles on project teams.
-In 2024, the Institute will seek to award at least one grant to a team led by an early career researcher.
+The Institute is interested in supporting early career researchers (ECRs) to make an impact on public policy, including in key leadership roles on project teams.
+In 2025, the Institute will seek to award at least one grant to a team led by an early career researcher.